blossommojekwu/TakeOff/README.md

 * user can create an account
 * user can add destination
 * user can view map location of destination
-* user can read description about destination
+* user can read info about destination
 * user can add friends
 * user can create checklist for planning
 * user can upload an image
-* user can like an image
 * user can use a calender
 * user can view options of places to stay
 * user can create list of places to visit